Events Search and Views Navigation

 Celebrating a journey through the diversity of American landscapes, history and culture in this contemporary, immersive experience, where visitors join in and share their own stories.
 There will be large-scale-travel games, theatrical sets, and an array of American road-trip memorabilia, as well a chance to get up close to an original 1958 Harley Davidson Duo Glide motorcycle, on loan from Haynes Motor Museum.
 Explore the origins and stories behind the cultural phenomenon, and be transported across thousands of miles on…

-Find out more »Daffodils at the American Museum
+Find out more »Doodle and Draw at the Holburne Museum

 Find out more »We’re Going on a Bear Hunt Trail at Bristol Zoo Project